ravendb/docs/docs/server/scaling-out/replication/index.markdown

 Resolving a conflict is easy, you just need to PUT a new version of the document.
 On PUT, the Replication Bundle will consider the conflict resolved.

 More details about conflicts are here: [Dealing with replication conflicts](conflicts).

-##Client integration
-Raven's Client API will detect and respond appropriately whenever a server has the replication bundle installed.
-This includes:

-* Detecting that an instance is replicating to another set of instances.
-* When that instance is down, will automatically shift to the other instances.

-The Raven Client API is quite intelligent in this regard, upon failure, it will:

-* Assume that the failure is transient, and retry the request.
-* If the second attempt fails as well, we record the failure and shift to a replicated node, if available.
-* After ten consecutive failures, Raven will start replicating to this node less often
-* * Once every 10 requests, until failure count reaches 100
-* * Once every 100 requests, until failure count reaches 1,000
-* * Once every 1,000 requests, when failure count is above 1,000
-* On the first successful request, the failure count is reset.

-If the second replicated node fails, the same logic applies to it as well, and we move to the third replicated node, and so on.
-If all nodes fail, an appropriate exception is thrown.

-{NOTE The Client API checks if the replication is setup on the server.
-If your server has not the replication bundle active you might notice in server's logs that requests for `/docs/Raven/Replication/Destinations` result in `404`. /}

-At a lower level, those are the operations that support replication:

-* Get - single document and multi documents
-* Put
-* Delete
-* Query
-* Rollback
-* Commit

-The following operation do not support replication in the Client API:

-* PutIndex
-* DeleteIndex